Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Theoretical Formalism

 Thus, for the description of indirect Mott--Wanner magnetoexcitons one can use Eq. (\ref{eq:finsch}) with interactions

 for the RK potential, and

 for the Coulomb potential.
+In Eq.~\eqref{eq:indkeld} $\rho_{0} = \rho^{(1)}_{0} + \rho^{(2)}_{0}$, where $\rho^{(1)}_{0}$ and $\rho^{(2)}_{0}$ are the screening lengths of the first and second monolayer, respectively.
+Polarizability of both layers needs to be taken into account since the total screening length has increased.
+If polarizabilities of both layers are not taken into account then binding energies are higher \cite{Kamban2020}.
+Our calculations show that if polariziblity for only one layer is considered then the binding energies of 1$s$ state increase by about 25-30\%.
 Equations~\eqref{eq:indkeld} and~\eqref{eq:indcoul} describe the interaction between the electron located in one and hole in the other parallel TMDC monolayers.
 Therefore, one can obtain the eigenfunctions and eigenenergies of magnetoexcitons by solving Eq.~ (\ref{eq:finsch}) using the potential~(\ref{eq:rk}) for direct magnetoexcitons, or using either potential~(\ref {eq:indkeld}) or~(\ref{eq:indcoul}) for indirect magnetoexcitons.
 For indirect magnetoexcitons, we perform calculations using both the RK and Coulomb potentials.
 This allows a better understanding of the importance of the screening effect in MX$_{2}$-MX$_{2}$ and MX$_{2}$-hBN-MX$_{2}$ heterostructures.